Structure and realizability for rational maps: The structure of rational maps and proof of Theorem

 where $a_1, a_2, b_1, b_2$ are distinct complex numbers.
 Note that the gluing identifies points with equal function values along the incision.

 \textbf{Method 3.} Take two standard footballs and cut each along a geodesic connecting the maximum and minimum of $\Phi$, as shown in Figure~\ref{fig:Method3}.
 Glue the two footballs along these cuts.
-The resulting surface corresponds to a rational map $f$ with two branch points and branch data $\{[2],[2]\}$.
+The resulting surface corresponds to a rational map $f$ with two branch points and branch datum $\{[2],[2]\}$.
 Since one branch point is a maximum and the other a minimum of $\Phi$, they correspond to a pole and a zero of $f$, respectively.
 Hence, $f$ takes the form

 where $a$ and $b$ are distinct complex numbers.
+In fact, we construct a football $S^{2}_{\{2,2\}}$.
 Note that the gluing identifies points with equal function values along the incision.

 \textbf{Method 4.} Begin with two standard footballs $S^2_{\{1,1\}}$, from which we obtain four pieces as illustrated in Figure~\ref{fig:Method4}.
-Gluing the four pieces along these cuts, we can construct a surface corresponds to a rational map $f$ with two branch points and branch data $\{[2],[2]\}$.
+Gluing the four pieces along these cuts, we can construct a surface that corresponds to a rational map $f$ with two branch points and branch datum $\{[2],[2]\}$.
 Clearly, $f$ takes the form

 where $a_1, a_2, b_1, b_2$ are distinct complex numbers.
 Note that the gluing identifies points with equal function values along the incision.